Volume 21 - The Jungle Temple - The Life and Adventures of Sir Edelbert Spore

 The Dirtamancer found himself surprised.
 He knew from the daemondex what a Bigmouth was, but a Thwimp was a new one.
 He was certain the little blocks were not included as an entry.
 It was too bad none of the Mushroomish daemons were present, Arthur would have been excited to gain two new varieties on top of the spoils the expedition had already uncovered.

 Kernel interjected “I have never heard of Thwimps.
 We may be interested in purchasing one of them from you.
 Our tribe could certainly use some more variation.”

 The Bigmouth growled.
 “You dare insult me and my people.
 Daemon are not simply for sale.
-We will only join you after an honorable duel.
-I do not see any of your tribe here, so the point is moot.
+We will only join you after an honorable dual.
+I do not see any of your tribe here, so the point is mute.
 We can negotiate fees for service though.
-I might even be willing to have a duel with your tribe, for the right price.”
+I might even be willing to arrange a dual with your tribe, for the right price.”

 Jess smiled and attempted to regain the conversation.
 “As I was saying, our skills are available for a modest fee.
 You would be amazed at the things a Date-a-mancer and a Rhyme-o-mancer can do together.
 Your morale will never be higher.”

 The Dirtamancer was interested, but something was not quite right.
 He could not put his finger on it.

 Kernel turned to his Chief Caster.
 “What do you think Spore?
 We have the extra funds right now.”

 At that, Team Rhyme-It perked up and exchanged meaningful glances.